kenneym/kenneym.github.io/_experiences/webserver.md

   thumbnail: /assets/images/tf_thumb.png
 ---

 As a way to become better versed in computer architechture, I decided to build a personal GPU server from scratch.
-This server offers me the capability to run accelerated machine learning workloads using NVIDIA's CUDA, host a personal document cloud, and work on "the cloud" without leaving my own machine.
-To build the server, I used an Intel Xeon E5 Processor, a 1080Ti NVIDIA GPU, and a heavy duty server motherboard complete with lots of memory.
+This server offers me the capability to run accelerated machine learning workloads using NVIDIA's CUDA, host web applications, and work on "the cloud" without leaving my own machine.
+To build the server, I used an Intel Xeon E5 Processor, a 1080Ti NVIDIA GPU, and a heavy-duty server motherboard complete with 32GB of memory.

 In addition, I built several docker containers and automation scripts to help run web services on the server.
 Overall, working with this machine has vastly improved my understanding of both hardware and networking.

 # Web Services:
 As part of my work on this server, I built several docker containers to run appliccations such as the following: